New York Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Cayuga County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Cayuga County that you need to transfer you would only need to order our forms once for all of your properties in Cayuga County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Cayuga County you only need to order once.

 In New York, interest to real property can be transferred from one party to another by executing a quitclaim deed.
 Quitclaim deeds are statutory under NY Real Prop.
 Law Section 258 Statutory Form D.